11 Super-Smart Hacks to Never Forget a Bill Payment

 If you haven’t set up automatic payments yet, consider giving it a try.
 You’ll never forget a bill again, but always make sure you have enough money in your account to cover whatever payment comes due.

 To pay a bill online, log in to your online account.
-When you select a new payment, there should be an option to set up recurring payments.
+Typically, when you select a new payment, there should be an option to set up recurring payments.
 Customize the automatic payment to fit each expense.
 For instance:

 - When should the payment occur?